 |

-background and thus a very thorough understanding of all the maths
+an engineering background and thus a very thorough understanding

-behind sound, Your book has cast that knowledge in a completely
+of all the maths behind sound, Your book has cast that knowledge

-new light.
-It has enabled me to mix and think of mixing in a completely
+in a completely new light.
+It has enabled me to mix and think

-new light.
-Since purchasing your book I have subscribed to AT
+of mixing in a completely new light.
+Since purchasing your book

-magazine, and since then I've ordered every past issue in which
+I have subscribed to AT magazine, and since then I've ordered

-your column appeared!!
-Does that make me fan ??
+every past issue in which your column appeared!!
+Does that make

-RP - Highway Christian
+- Highway Christian Church

 |